University of Connecticut & UConn Health Policy Against Discrimination, Harassment and Related Interpersonal Violence Grievance Procedures

 VII.
 Informal Resolution

-Where appropriate and available, OIE may offer the parties the option to engage in an informal resolution.
+Where appropriate and available, the University may offer the parties the option to engage in an informal resolution.
 There is no expectation that parties elect to participate in the informal resolution process.
 Further, both parties must agree to engage in the process prior to initiation.
 Parties may decide to withdraw from the informal resolution process at any time prior to a final resolution, and based on the facts and circumstances, the matter may return to the grievance process described by these procedures.
-An informal resolution is binding on the parties and is considered a final resolution to the matter.
+An informal resolution is binding on the parties and is considered a final resolution to the matter

 VIII.
 Investigation (Fact Gathering)

-At the conclusion of the fact gathering, OIE will provide at least ten (10) days for the parties to review[3] all relevant and not otherwise impermissible evidence, to which the parties may submit a written response for consideration by the decision-maker(s).
-During the same period, parties will be given the opportunity to submit questions, in writing, to the decision-maker(s), which the decision-maker(s) will review for relevancy prior to the hearing.
+At the conclusion of the fact gathering, parties will receive at least ten (10) business days to review[3] all relevant and not otherwise impermissible evidence.
+During the same period, parties will be given the opportunity to: (1) submit a written response to the evidence for consideration by the decision-maker(s); (2) submit questions, in writing, to the decision-maker(s), which the decision-maker(s) will review for relevancy prior to the hearing.
 The decision-maker will explain to the submitting party any decisions to exclude questions based on relevance, impermissibility, lack of clarity, or harassment of another party.
 Parties will be given a reasonable opportunity to clarify or revise the excluded question(s) prior to the hearing.

 IX.
 Hearing

-At the conclusion of the fact gathering, OIE will schedule an administrative hearing.
-The parties, the decision-maker(s) (OIE’s AVP, the Title IX Coordinator, investigator, or trained designee), and where applicable the parties’ advisors will be invited.
-Further, witnesses may be invited to participate in the hearing if the decision-maker and/or the parties have relevant questions for the witness(es).
+The parties, the decision-maker(s), and where applicable the parties’ advisors, will be invited.
+Further, witnesses may be invited to participate in the hearing if the decision-maker(s) and/or the parties have relevant questions for the witness(es).
 The hearing will be recorded for review purposes and will be available to parties, if necessary, to facilitate a request for review.

-At the hearing, the decision-maker(s) will ask all relevant questions, including their own questions and questions submitted by the parties.
 No party or advisor will be permitted to directly question any party or witness.
 After the initial round of questions, the decision-maker(s) will suspend the hearing for at least fifteen (15) minutes for the parties to consider and submit any follow-up questions in writing to the decision-maker(s).
 The decision-maker(s) will reconvene the hearing and ask all relevant follow-up questions to the appropriate parties.

-Any party present at the hearing may be removed from the proceedings for engaging in disruptive or harmful behavior.[4]
+At the decision-maker(s)’ discretion, any party present at the hearing may be removed from the proceedings for engaging in disruptive or harmful behavior.[4]

-The decision-maker may consider a party’s level of participation in the hearing process in their determination, but a finding that a party engaged in prohibited conduct under the Policy may not be solely based on a party’s refusal to participate in the hearing or answer specific questions.
+The decision-maker(s) may consider a party’s level of participation in the hearing process in their determination, but a finding that a party engaged in prohibited conduct under the Policy may not be solely based on a party’s refusal to participate in the hearing or answer specific questions.

 Following the hearing, the decision-maker(s) will objectively consider all relevant evidence obtained during the fact finding and at the hearing, consistent with sections I, III, and IV of these procedures to determine what occurred and whether what occurred constitutes a violation of the Policy.